 Boiling hard water containing calcium bicarbonate dissolves the minerals to create soft water.
 However, if limescale is already permanent, boiling water will prove ineffective.

 Is limescale bad for you?

 Limescale consumed in small quantities is actually good for your health and immune system.
 In fact, most mineral waters you can buy contain magnesium and calcium bicarbonate.

 Coca-Cola contains mild acidic properties that dissolve hard water and other stains.
 However, you will be left with a sticky residue that will need to be cleaned off.

 CalibreCleaning – Australian Cleaners you can Trust

 CalibreCleaning is among the most reliable providers of domestic cleaning services in Australia, servicing Sydney, Brisbane, Perth, Melbourne, Hobart and Adelaide.
+We also offer End of lease or bond cleaning in Adelaide, Brisbane, Canberra, Gold Coast, Hobart, Melbourne, Perth, and Sydney.
 We provide a vast range of house cleaning services to our clients, whether they’re large family homes or smaller units.
 Call us today on 1300 991 368 for a free cleaning quote!

 Meanwhile, if you liked this guide on how to get rid of limescales, here is a guide on How To Clean Tile Floors.